eReuse/devicehub-teal/README_docker.md

 Devicehub is built with [Teal](https://github.com/ereuse/teal) and [Flask](http://flask.pocoo.org).

-Devicehub relies on the existence of an [API_DLT connector](https://gitlab.com/dsg-upc/ereuse-dpp) verifiable data registry service, where certain operations are recorded to keep an external track record (ledger).

 # Installing
 Please visit the [Manual Installation](README.md) instructions to understand the detailed steps to install it locally or deploy it on a server.